joenguyen0109/ROS-robot-arm-with-flask/README.md

 # Introduction
 This is the project for MTRN4230 in UNSW.
-Control robot arm through a web interface with a machine learning algorithm to classify objects.
+Control robot arm through a web interface and ROS with a machine learning algorithm to classify objects.
 # Requirement
 run in ubunutu 20.04 or WSL2 on window
 (not recommend run in virtualbox)